lucent-mc/docs/content/index.md

 > [!info] Mobile users
 > You can find the search bar by tapping the menu icon in the top left.

 Don't know where to start?
-Give [Lucent Optimizations](Packs/1.%20Lucent%20Optimizations/index.md) a shot!
+Give [[02 Packs/1.
+Lucent Optimizations/index|Lucent Optimizations]] a shot!

 Lucent Adventures uses the NeoForge loader, supporting Fabric mods through the [[Sinytra Connector]] and [[Forgified Fabric API]] mods.